tudorilisoi/flutter_sms/README.md

 This is an SMS library for flutter.

-It only support Android for now. iOS and MMS is not in the scope of this project.
+It only support Android. iOS and MMS is not in the scope of this project nor will it ever be.

 ## Extra